1. How is the real estate tax calculated?

 12. How do I obtain a tax certification and is there a fee?

 A tax certification is a statement showing the parcel number, the property owner of record, and the amount of taxes paid for a particular year.
 To obtain a tax certification, please send a written request and a stamped, self-addressed envelope to: Kennett Consolidated School District Tax Office, 300 East South Street, Kennett Square, PA 19348.
 There is no fee for Kennett School District property owners.
-For all others, there is a $15 fee per parcel.
+For all others, there is a $15 fee per parcel, $25 per parcel for faxed tax certifications.
 Please make checks payable to KCSD.

 13. How do I obtain a duplicate copy of my bill?